Rendering

 Taking a snapshot

-The second item of the menu, Taking Snapshot saves the content of the viewport in the output folder.
+The third item of the menu, Taking Snapshot saves the content of the viewport in the output folder.
 Nothing fancy here, just a simple screenshot.
 The size and quality of the image is the same as the viewport.

 Rendering an image